CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-views.md

-# REST API: fetching nested selections
+# REST API: GET view views

 Copernica supports nested selections.
 To obtain a list of all selections that are nested under a higher level selection you can send a HTTP GET request